Wednesday, September 24, 2014

 Cook on low for 6-8 hours.

-If you're home stir after 2 or 3 hours to blend
+If you're home stir after 2 or 3 hours to blendin the cheese.
+Or just stir when you get the chance.

 Shred the chicken before serving.